On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Large time behavior

 where the last inequality is due to the assumption that $\eta>\frac{1}{\lambda}$.
 To estimate the time integral of $I$, we recall the estimates in Lemma \ref{align-constant-D} and split $I$ into three parts as in \eqref{E-43},

-Now, as $\e>\frac{1}{2}$, we can follow the proof of Lemma \ref{align-constant-D} to choose $\theta\in(0,1)$ and $a>1$ to satisfy the following properties $\e\theta-\frac{a}{2}>0$.
+Now, as $\e>\frac{1}{2}$, we can follow the proof of Lemma \ref{align-constant-D} to choose $\theta\in(0,1)$ and $a>1$ so that $\e\theta-\frac{a}{2}>0$.
 Then, it follows from \eqref{E-43} and \eqref{E-16} by applying H\"older's inequality and Chebyshev's inequality, as well as the independence of $v(0)$ with $W$ that